-The authors thank NCLC colleagues Deputy Director Carolyn Carter, Staff Attorney Michael Best, Staff Attorney April Kuehnhoff, Director of Communications (ret.)
-Jan Kruse, Communications Manager Stephen Rouzer, Research Assistant Anna Kowanko, Digital Content and Operations Assistant Moussou N'Diaye, and former NCLC legal interns Scott Haeck and Lindsay Funk, along with Jessica Curtis (formerly of Community Catalyst), Allison Neswood of the Colorado Center on Law and Policy, Eric Schultheis of Vermont Legal Aid, and the many state advocates who reviewed sections of this report and provided feedback.
+For this update of An Ounce of Prevention, the authors thank many NCLC colleagues including Deputy Director Carolyn Carter, Senior Attorney April Kuehnhoff, Chief Communications Officer Michelle Deakin, Communications Manager Stephen Rouzer, Research Assistant Anna Kowanko, Digital Content Associate Ella Halpine, former NCLC legal interns Annika Reno and Frances Maurer, and Allison Neswood of the Colorado Center on Law and Policy, Eric Schultheis of Vermont Legal Aid, and the many state advocates who reviewed sections of this report and provided feedback.
 NCLC also thanks the Annie E. Casey Foundation Inc., whose support of our work made this report and much more possible.
 The views expressed in the report are solely those of NCLC and the authors.